-The IHG® Rewards Club Premier Credit Card is also offering an increased welcome bonus of up to 105,000 IHG Rewards Club points — this includes 100,000 bonus points after spending $3,000 on purchases within the first three months of account opening, plus a further 5,000 bonus points after adding an authorized user and having them make a purchase within the same timeframe.
+The IHG® Rewards Club Premier Credit Card is also offering an increased welcome bonus of up to 80,000 IHG Rewards Club points after spending $2,000 on purchases within the first three months of account opening.

 But this $89 annual fee card offers lots of great benefits, including IHG Rewards Club Platinum status for as long as you have the card, a fourth night free on award redemptions, and an anniversary free night certificate valid at a property costing up to 40,000 points.